 User manuals are available for each module providing detailed descriptions of how to use the software.
 These are available in PDF format as well as modifiable documents to which policies and procedures can be added by your staff prior to distribution.

-What is the approximate time required to install the software at each mission?
+What is the approximate time required to install the software at each location?

 Most of the software requires no workstation level installation.